vtomole/C48/README.md

 # Examples

-## Universal Turing Machine program

-This program is to simply prove that our programming language is theoretically equivalent to every other programming language that exists.

 ## FizzBuzz
 What is is: A program that prints integers from 1 to 100
 - For multiples of 3, print Fizz instead of the number